bhargavi852004/AI-Driven-Guest-Experience-Personalization-System-for-Hospitality/README.md

 ---

-### **Milestone 2: Guest Preference Modeling & Personalized Recommendation System**
+### **Milestone 2: Guest Preference Modeling & Personalized Recommendation System along with Booking UI**
 **Objective:** Develop a recommendation engine to suggest personalized amenities and activities for guests.

 **Key Steps:**
-1. **Data Processing** – Cleaned and preprocessed guest booking history, activity participation, and amenity usage data.
-2. **Feature Engineering** – Extracted features like frequency of activity participation, preferred times, and past spending patterns.
+1. Extracted features like frequency of activity participation, preferred times, and past spending patterns.
-3. **Collaborative Filtering** – Implemented **User-Based & Item-Based Filtering** to recommend relevant activities based on guest preferences.
+2. Implemented **User-Based & Item-Based Filtering** to recommend relevant activities based on guest preferences.
-4. **Content-Based Filtering** – Used **TF-IDF & Cosine Similarity** to generate activity recommendations based on textual guest preferences.
+3. Used **TF-IDF & Cosine Similarity** to generate activity recommendations based on textual guest preferences.
-5. **Hybrid Recommendation Model** – Combined collaborative and content-based approaches for improved accuracy.
+4. Combined collaborative and content-based approaches for improved accuracy.

 ✅ **Outcome:** Built a **Hotel Booking UI with Personalized Recommendations** that adapts to guest preferences and historical behaviors.